G0ldenGunSec/SharpSecDump/README.md

 # Notes
 The project has been tested against Win 7,10, Server 2012, and Server 2016.
 Older versions (win 2003 / xp) may not work with this tool.

+By default, if you're attempting to dump hives from your local system, you'll need to be running from a high-integrity context.
+However, this is not necessary when targeting remote systems.

 If a system is configured to disallow RPC over TCP (RPC over named pipe is required -- this is not a default setting) there is a 21s delay before Windows will fall back to RPC/NP, but will still allow the connection.
 This appears to be a limitation of using API calls that leverage the SCManager to remotely bind to services.